Date and Time in Chinese

 The character is made up of two parts (pig year and knife) which also giving the idea of cutting and division.
-Ke indicates 15 minutes – quarter of an hour.
+Ke indicates 15 minutes – one quarter of an hour.

 Sounds like: char .
 (4th tone)

-Just like in English you can say 'quarter to' for example 3:45 can be 4 hours less a quarter.
+Just as in English you can say ‘quarter to’ for example 3:45 can be expressed as 4 hours less one quarter.

 Here are a couple of examples of times in Chinese.

-One more little strange rule is needed, it was mentioned that there are two forms of the number 2 : èr and liǎng.
+One more little strange rule is needed, there are two forms of the number 2 : èr and liǎng.
 As two hours are considered a couple of hours rather than 2 hours it is written with liǎng not èr.

 Time of Day in Chinese

 The Chinese do not use the 24 hour clock, so afternoon, morning or evening need to be added to specify the time of day.
 These phrases include:

 Full date and time